MrDawit/Code-Quiz/README.md

 ## Notes:
 * changed prompt to card that get rewritten and answer points get saved
 * convert array to object
-* have background change to kobe getting closer to dunk after correct questions
+* have background change to Kobe getting closer to dunk after individual correct answers

 ## Created By: